About Me and a Little Glimpse into the Story of Honey Bee Mine.

 ideas flow from Him, through me, out on paper.
 Taking my time, praying

-that through my hands God reaches others, putting my main focus on the
+that through my hands God reaches others, and putting my main focus on

 I still don't know what the future holds, where I am headed, and the